 - Wilson Moore

 From left to right: Lee Morris, Carrie Burke, Alison Buccini

-Carrie Burke joined the management team of the Kemmons Wilson Family Foundation in 2014 as the Director of Grant Relations.
+Carrie Burke, Executive Director, joined the management team of the Kemmons Wilson Family Foundation in 2014 as the Director of Grant Relations.
 She brings over 10 years of project management experience to her position having worked with both the Kemmons Wilson Companies and the Kemmons Wilson Family Foundation.
 Prior to her career with the Wilson family, Carrie held administrative and management positions with Baptist Memorial Healthcare Corporation and Union Planters Bank.
-She has five children and one granddaughter.
-In her personal commitment to giving back, she has served as the chair of the Kemmons Wilson Companies Volunteer Program and currently serves on the board of the Alliance for Nonprofit Excellence.
+She currently serves on the boards of Momentum NonProfit Partners and P.U.R.E.
+Youth Athletic Alliance as well as the advisory board of Kemmons Wilson School of Hospitality and Resort Management.

 Lee West Morris

-Lee West Morris serves as the Director of Programs.
-She was born in Washington DC, but grew up in Memphis, TN.
+Lee West Morris, Director of Programs (on Haitus), was born in Washington DC, but grew up in Memphis, TN.
 Her parents are native Memphians: Dr. William Hoath West, founder of West Clinic, and Carole Wilson West, daughter of Kemmons and Dorothy Wilson.
 Lee graduated from Hutchison High School and earned her undergraduate degree in Psychology from Auburn University.
 She is married to Samuel Eliot Morris and they have five children.
 Lee was a stay-at-home mom until 2008 when she and her family moved back to Memphis.
 Lee currently serves on the board of LITE (Let's Innovate Through Education).

 Contact us here:

 Carrie L. Burke, Executive Director: cburke [at] kwff [dot] org